-The stress tests performed in the 2019, similarly as in 2018, show a stable liquidity position of the Bank and that its liquid assets (excess liquidity) allow for the survival of the established existing stress test scenarios, in which the Bank envisages survival in a defined time horizon.
+The stress tests performed in the 2019, similarly as in 2018, show a stable liquidity position of the Bank and that its liquid assets (excess liquidity) allow for the survival of the assumed stress test scenarios, in which the Bank envisages survival in a defined time horizon.

-In 2019, similarly as in 2018, liquidity of BOŚ S.A. was systematically monitored and remained at a safe level.
+In 2019, similarly as in 2018, the BOŚ Group's liquidity situation was systematically monitored and remained at a safe level.